 3.20 The appliance is fitted with an A.S.D (Atmosphere sensing device).
 If the appliance closes down after a period of operation for no apparent reason, the consumer should be informed to stop using the appliance until the installation and appliance have been thoroughly checked.
 The A.S.D will shut the appliance down if an unacceptable amount of harmful products of combustion accumulate.
 Under no circumstances should the A.S.D be altered or bypassed in any way.
 Only a genuine manufacturers replacement part should be fitted.
 The individual A.S.D components are not replaceable.

-3.21 A fireguard complying with BS 8423 should be fitted for the protection of young children, the elderly, or the infirm.
+3.21 A fireguard complying with BS 8423 should be fitted for the protection of young children, the elderly, the infirm and pet animals.

-4. PACK CONTENTS
+INSTALLER GUIDE 4.
+PACK CONTENTS